 “Disappointing news,” Yankees second baseman DJ LaMahieu said during a conference call to announce his new contract with New York.
 “What a great teammate he’s been and what impact he’s had on the Yankees, on the city.
 Obviously wish him well, and we’ll be following them.
 I’m disappointed I’m not going to be able to play with him any more, but I’m really happy for him.”

-Tanaka pitched for Rakuten from 2007-13.
-In that final season, he was 24-0 with a 1.27 earned run average as the Eagles won the Japan Series title.
+The right-hander pitched for Rakuten from 2007-13, going 24-0 with a 1.27 ERA in his final season and leading the Eagles to the Japan Series title.

-He then signed a seven-year, $155 million contract with the Yankees ahead of the 2014 season and became a steadying, consistent presence in their rotation, going 78-46 with a 3.74 ERA.
+Tanaka then signed a $155 million, seven-year contract with the Yankees ahead of the 2014 season and quickly became a steadying, consistent presence in their rotation.

 More AP baseball: https://apnews.com/MLB and https://twitter.com/AP_Sports